mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 The Contractor must provide a Test Plan to the Technical Authority following commencement of Phase 2.
 The test plan must demonstrably exercise all new functionality of the Solution.
 The Test Plan must be in the form of a MS Excel spreadsheet that documents each test case, and include, at a minimum:

-a.
-A test case number;
+- A test case number;

-b.
-Step-by-step instructions for testers to complete each test case;
+- Step-by-step instructions for testers to complete each test case;

-c.
-Success criteria for each test case;
+- Success criteria for each test case;

-d.
-Description of the functionality the test case addresses;
+- Description of the functionality the test case addresses;

-e.
-Fields next to each test case for testers to compile testing notes/results;
+- Fields next to each test case for testers to compile testing notes/results;

-f.
-Test data;
+- Test data; and

-g.
-Exit criteria; and

-h.
-The test plan must be in a .pdf, .odf, or .docx document for addition to the Canadian Open Government CKAN.
+- Exit criteria.

 ##### 4.2.1.2 Baseline testing